Kintyre/ksconf/docs/source/cmd_filter.rst

 Sure, go for it!

-Yes, there's significan't overlap with the filter command and what you can do with :command:`grep`, :command:`awk`, or :command:`sed`.
+Yes, there's significant overlap with the filter command and what you can do with :command:`grep`, :command:`awk`, or :command:`sed`.
 Much of that is on purpose, and in fact some command line arguments were borrowed.